 How about if I want to get involved in helping at a Scout/Guide group, but don't want to join CUSAGC?

 That’s your prerogative!
 Our Scout and Guide Liaison Officer will still be willing to help you find a group, with no strings attached.
-Of course, since you’re likely to have the same interests as other CUSAGC members, it might be worth giving us a try: some people choose to be on our student leaders email list so they can keep track of what we’re doing and pop along to events occasionally – we promise our burden on your inbox is minimal.
+Of course, since you’re likely to have the same interests as other CUSAGC members, it might be worth giving us a try: some people choose to be on our email list so they can keep track of what we’re doing and pop along to events occasionally.

 This is primarily a matter of personal choice – after all, if you ONLY like climbing, join the climbing club.
 We do do it at CUSAGC, just not as regularly as you would with the climbing club.
 However, if you like a full range of adventurous activities (and a programme of social activities) we’d argue it’s far better to join CUSAGC as you get to have a go at almost anything you want!
 In addition, we offer the opportunity to work with children and alongside other adults – many people enjoy this and it helps with your leadership and teamwork skills.
 You won’t get such a diverse range of experiences in any other club in Cambridge, and if there’s something you don’t fancy doing, there’s no obligation whatsoever.

 Yes – we’d actively encourage you to turn up to a few events before you join.
-However, after a few weeks of enjoyment it’s probably time to sign up, as you can’t participate in ‘proper’ adventurous activities or trips (including Marathon or SSAGO Rally in November) unless you’re paid-up (it’s the insurance, as per usual) so it’s a bit of a waste of time putting it off too long!
+However, after a few weeks of enjoyment it’s probably time to sign up, as you can’t participate in certain adventurous activities or trips unless you’re paid-up (it’s the insurance, as per usual).